w2vy/FluxVault/README.md

 Steps 6-7 repeat until the Node needs nothing else and sends a DONE message.

 At the socket level the messages are JSON strings terminated with Newline.
+Presently the maximum length of the JSON message is 4096, this could be increased but the data is limited to a single JSON structure.

 It is a simple proof of concept that can clearly be improved as well as implemented in other langauges as needed.